CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 What will NASA's role be in the commercialized future of space?

-NASA will use technology and space craft developed by private companies to conduct science and exploration.
+NASA will use technology and spacecraft developed by private companies to conduct science and exploration.

 This is already happening with the CLPS program.
 NASA is paying private companies to develop landers that can land on the Moon.
 NASA provides the experiments.
 The private companies provide the landers.